-A few weeks ago I joined some of my fellow #Experience Buick bloggers in Los Angeles for a 24-hours of Happiness event and was deeply and vividly reminded about the magical effect of this crossroads in my life.
+A few weeks ago I joined some of my fellow #Experience Buick bloggers in Los Angeles for a 24-hour of Happiness event and was deeply and vividly reminded of the magical effect of this crossroads in my life.

-Buick brought together 6 happiness experts from interesting intersections of life and we spent the day and night learning about their thoughts on happiness and getting to your happy place via areas that they were subject matter experts of.
+Buick brought together 6 happiness experts from interesting intersections of life and we spent the day and night learning about their thoughts on happiness and getting to your happy place via areas where they were subject matter experts.

 I got to speak with: